MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Disable-CsAdDomain.md

 # Disable-CsAdDomain

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

 Undoes the domain preparation tasks carried out by the Enable-CsAdDomain cmdlet.
-This cmdlet is typically used only if you are uninstalling Microsoft Lync Server 2010 from a domain.

-**Below Content Applies To:** Lync Server 2013

-Undoes the domain preparation tasks carried out by the Enable-CsAdDomain cmdlet.
-This cmdlet is typically used only if you are uninstalling Lync Server from a domain.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Undoes the domain preparation tasks carried out by the Enable-CsAdDomain cmdlet.
-This cmdlet is typically used only if you are uninstalling Skype for Business Server 2015 from a domain.
+This cmdlet is typically used only if you are uninstalling Skype for Business Server from a domain.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX